LuxciumProject/mapping-tools/library/mapping/etc/mapping-tools.api.md

 // @alpha (undocumented)
 export type ValidateFn<U> = (value: U, index: number) => Promise<OnlySideEffect>;

-// Warnings were encountered during analysis:
-//
-// src/index.ts:39:26 - (ae-forgotten-export) The symbol "converToIsometricSettledResult" needs to be exported by the entry point index.d.ts
-// src/index.ts:39:26 - (ae-forgotten-export) The symbol "isometricSettledResult" needs to be exported by the entry point index.d.ts
-// src/index.ts:39:26 - (ae-forgotten-export) The symbol "getFulfilledResults" needs to be exported by the entry point index.d.ts
-// src/index.ts:39:26 - (ae-forgotten-export) The symbol "listFulfilledResults" needs to be exported by the entry point index.d.ts
-// src/index.ts:39:26 - (ae-forgotten-export) The symbol "getRejectedResults" needs to be exported by the entry point index.d.ts
-// src/index.ts:39:26 - (ae-forgotten-export) The symbol "settledLengts" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)